 Let’s review the enslavement of Africans

 Afrikans were kidnapped, held captive and forced to work the land, raise white children, build railroads, develop technology, manufacture products, provide the labor for europeans americans to solely profit and benefit from.
-For centuries the labor, inventions, intelligences, products and medical advances of Africans (Blacks) in
+For centuries the labor, inventions, intelligences, products and medical advances of Africans (Blacks) in America have been forcefully taken and usurped by Europeans (White) in America.

 When Africans were freed from chattel slavery, they were terrorized, forced to work for unequally low wages, unjustly incarcerated and made to work on chain gangs and in mines essentially "legally" finding ways to keep them enslaved, raped, lynched and subjected to other atrocities.
 As Africans began to establish "free towns" Europeans would steal their products, ransack their stores and schools, kill the people and in many instances burn down entire towns.
 African Americans were forbidden (socially, politically and economically) to be a part of american society that prospered due to centuries of their labor.

-the foundation for the modern international economic system.
+1) Slavery laid the foundation for the modern international economic system.

 2) Africans’ economic skills were a leading reason for their enslavement.